Course Descriptions

 The JIS Visual Arts program offers a thoughtfully designed sequence of courses, each progressively building in curricular complexity.
 Following this structured progression allows students to build on prior knowledge, enhance their skills in selecting and using tools/ equipment, master techniques, and work with various mediums and materials.

-The JIS Visual Arts Program is designed to ensure an enjoyable, progressively challenging, and differentiated art education for all high school students.
+Visual Arts courses are designed to ensure an enjoyable, progressively challenging, and differentiated art education for all high school students.
 Building upon artistic learning at the middle school level, high school visual arts courses will gradually become more intensive while strengthening and developing the art student’s artistic foundation.
 While an abundance of materials, tools and equipment are available, art students choosing to use materials above and beyond the provided general supplies will be expected to either provide or pay appropriate costs.
+Photography students are encouraged to bring a DSLR or mirrorless camera for use during class, but if unavailable Visual Arts Department cameras will be available for daily checkout once a Parent Approval Form has been completed and submitted.

-Before choosing International Baccalaureate (IB) Visual Arts and/or Advanced Placement (AP) Art and Design, it is highly recommended that art students complete a minimum of three (3) semesters of JIS high school visual art classes while earning top grades in every art class.
-Art students interested in IB Visual Arts and/or AP Art and Design should prepare a portfolio of accomplished work spanning the past three years.
-Portfolios will be shared with a JIS high school visual arts teacher for evaluation to ensure appropriate course placement.
-If clarification is needed, a student/Teacher meeting will be arranged by the art teacher.
+Before choosing International Baccalaureate (IB) Visual Arts, Advanced Placement (AP) Art and Design, or Drawing, it is highly recommended that art students complete a minimum of three (3) semesters of JIS high school visual art classes while earning top grades in every art class.

 MoE Approved